 His lady friend takes the glasses from his hand and places them before her eyes with a delicate move.
 “Beauty is only skin deep, Viktor.
 So is youth.”

 Dr. Schweizer scoffs, measuring the scarred muscle pack up and down.
 “Beauty.
 You’d call this wretch beautiful?”

 Lady Marie France Cassel lowers the glasses just under her eyes, long dark lashes obscuring her gaze.
 “I’d call him fascinating.”
 She pauses, looking hard at the young blond.
 “His face.
 It’s the face of a warlord, not that of a slave.”

 “Pure Aryan features.
 The Führer would’ve sacrificed an arm and a leg for a specimen like this.”

 Lady Marie France holds the glasses before her eyes again.
 Dr. Schweizer looks from her to the young blond brute, whose foot is on his opponent’s neck.
 The crowd demands an execution.
 The blonde’s thigh flexes, the savage’s neck snaps, and the crowd booms.

 Energy surges through Dr. Schweizer’s veins as well, compelling him to stand.
 His eyes rest on the blond man’s face—sculpted as if in ice, no trace of emotion.
 He stands by the dead body, naked to his waist, those arms capable of so much damage hanging motionless by his sides.

 “If it is him,” Dr. Schweizer mutters, “he’ll wipe us out.
-None of our fighters is a match for The Dutchman, they can’t protect us.”
+None of our fighters is a match for The Ripper, they can’t protect us.”